Let’s talk about the LEOBOG Reaper switches!

 If you’re looking for maximum glow, these switches will put a smile on your face.

-At the time of this writing, the LEOBOG Reaper switches cost ~$0.27 per switch this is budget pricing territory.
+At the time of this writing, the LEOBOG Reaper switches sit in the very low end of budget pricing territory.

 I think the pricing for these switches is a huge win.